 Key takeaways

-- Independent contractors pay self-employment tax at 15.3% (12.4% Social Security + 2.9% Medicare), instead of having taxes withheld by employers like W-2 employees
+- Contractors pay a 15.3% tax (12.4% Social Security + 2.9% Medicare) rather than having taxes withheld by the employer.

 In this guide, we’ll cover the basics of worker classification, the forms to know when hiring independent contractors, and the due dates to be aware of.

-Independent contractor tax obligations and employer responsibilities
+Independent contractor tax obligations

 So, do independent contractors pay payroll taxes like regular employees do?
 The answer is yes, but in a different form.
 Rather than the employer withholding taxes, independent contractors typically pay a self-employment tax on their taxable income.